cardstack/cardstack-documentation/guides/card-sdk/routing.md

 ### Application Cards

-Each Cardstack application has an "application card" that is the top level routing card for the cardstack application.
-Any card can serve as the application card in the cardstack application.
+Each Cardstack application has an "application card" that is the top level routing card for the Cardstack application.
+Any card can serve as the application card in the Cardstack application.
 If no application card is specified, the hub uses a default, "Getting Started", application card.
 Additionally, if the application card does not specify a router, the hub provides a default router (`@cardstack/routing/cardstack/default-router`) that includes a static mapping route and a vanity URL of "/" to the application card itself.

 #### Creating an application card